pouchdb/pouchdb/docs/_guides/conflicts.md

 This `upsert()` function takes a `db`, a `docId`, and `deltaFunc`, where the `deltaFunc` is just a function that takes a document as input and outputs a new document.

-For instance, imagine your `upsert` simply increments some counter:
+For instance, imagine your `upsert` just increments some counter:

 ```js
 function delta(doc) {